bahrus/carbon-copy/README.md

 Note the use of the attribute "copy".
 If this is present, you can modify the value of "from" dynamically, and it will clone the contents of the referenced template (based on id).

-If the attribute "from" changes, b-c-c will blow away what was there before, and clone in the new template.  c-c, on the other hand, will preserve the existing inner (Shadow) DOM, and makes it get hidden via display:none.
+If the attribute "from" changes, b-c-c will blow away what was there before, and clone in the new template.
+Removing the "from" attribute / property will hide the b-c-c element.  c-c, on the other hand, will preserve the existing inner (Shadow) DOM, and makes it get hidden via display:none.
 If the value of "/from" reverts back, that original DOM will be reshown (and the last template hidden).  c-c can be used, combined with templ-mount, to provide an alternative to Polymer's iron-pages, with no legacy dependencies.

 Templates can come from outside any shadow DOM if the value of "from" starts with a slash.
 If "from" has no slash, the search for the matching template is done within the shadow DOM of the (b-)c-c element.
 If from starts with "../" then the search is done one level up, etc.